seqeralabs/nextflow-website/content/posts/_index.md

 date: 2019-02-24
 ---

-# The Big Idea
+# The Nextflow Blog

-Thoughts and updates from our creative team.
+Updates, thoughts and occasional ramblings from the core team along with guest posts discussing all things workflow.